lewangdev/shanghai-lockdown-covid-19/README.md

 * Excel
 * Sqlite

-**Notice**: I think db files is too large, and they will to make this repo hard to clone.
+**Notice**: I think db files are too large, and they will to make this repo hard to clone.
 If you want to get the latest db files, uncomment the line in [db.py](https://github.com/lewangdev/shanghai-lockdown-covid-19/blob/main/db.py) and run the file to generate all db files.

 ## Update Frequency